6 Emotional Selling Techniques to Drive Buying Decisions

 Similar documentation of emotions to sell a lead can be done with CRM tagging features.
 Tags can help you improve sales rep conversations, provide more appropriate solutions, or send prospects specific materials.

-Agile CRM allows you to “tag” contacts on their profile and view all contacts in a list-style view where tags are shown.
+Zoho CRM allows you to “tag” contacts on their profile and view all contacts in a list-style view where tags are shown.
 You can also filter these lists to only show the contacts based on specific tags.

 You can leverage emotional selling tactics in all types of marketing materials, including advertising, website content, social media, and email marketing.
 Whether used in sales interactions or marketing collateral, each of the six key buying emotions can be triggered by specific words and messaging.

 Here are some keyword examples you can use to encourage emotional buying from your customers:

 - Fear: Words like “cost,” “limited time,” “missing out,” and “consequences” are fear-triggering words.